 I am the author of Love’s Wounds: Violence and the Politics of Poetry in Early Modern Europe (Cornell University Press, 2016).
-My articles have been published or are forthcoming in Cultural Critique, Montaigne Studies, The Oxford Handbook of Montaigne (Philippe Desan, ed.), Modern Philology, Modern Language Quarterly, and Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe (Alison Keith and Stephen Rupp, eds.).
+My articles have been published or are forthcoming in L'Esprit Créateur, Cultural Critique, Montaigne Studies, The Oxford Handbook of Montaigne (Philippe Desan, ed.), Modern Philology, Modern Language Quarterly, and Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe (Alison Keith and Stephen Rupp, eds.).

 My work has been supported by numerous fellowships and awards.
 I was awarded an AT&T Research Fellowship by Northwestern University for 2018-2019 and 2019-2020.
 I held the Monticello College Foundation Fellowship at the Newberry Library in the 2018-2019 academic year.
 In 2017-2018 I was a Kaplan Institute for the Humanities Faculty Fellow at Northwestern University, and a Public Voices Thought Leadership Fellow.
 I held the Barbara Thom Postdoctoral Fellowship for a blissful year at the Huntington Library in 2012-2013.
 I was honoured to receive Northwestern University’s Weinberg College of Arts and Sciences Distinguished Teaching Award in 2011-2012.